 The letters in the standard styles are drawn in low pen stroke contrast structure that is coupled with even curved baseline connections and clean terminals giving the typeface its friendly and corporate attitude.
 In the Arabic, the Neo Naskh baseline is uniform while still holding some sharp cuts and angles from its Naskh Mastari sibling that shows in the Arabic letters “seen”, “sheen”, and “meem”.
 Likewise, in the Latin, the typographic links between the stems and the bowls and shoulders recall the calligraphic sharp cut from its serif relative that shows in the letters a, b, d, h, m, n, p, q, r, and u.
 The letterforms are inspired by calligraphic makeup but drawn with a modern-day impression.
 The Arabic ligatures and elongated stylistic sets give the fonts a unique calligraphic touch and make the typeface friendlier to the classical Arabic reader.

-The slanted styles are the casual siblings of the standard styles of the type family.
-The slanted letters were redrawn based on fast hand-gestures and not merely slanted from the standard letters.
+The slanted styles are redrawn based on fast hand-gestures and not merely slanted from the standard fonts.
 The stems are slanted while the counters are round and smooth.
 In the Arabic character set, the terminals are curvy with open-ended bowls and smooth baseline links.
-They are a set of free-spirited styles that can accompany the standard set for a change of text tone, or stand alone as a causal copy text or delightful display text.
-Despite the name, Zarid Sans Latin Slanted is more a “real Italic” than just a sloped derivate.
-The letters structures are based on writing with a pen, most obvious in the bowls of a, b, d, g, etc.; in the shoulders of h, m, n and u; and in the k.
-The name “slanted” was adopted instead of “italic” for the inclined styles since in Arabic typography and calligraphy there is no such term as italic style.
+They are a set of free-spirited styles that can accompany the standard set for a change of text tone, or may stand alone as a casual copy text or delightful display text.
+The slanted styles in the Latin script are the cursive set of fonts that is known as “true-italics” which are based on a stylized form of quick calligraphic handwriting.
+The name “slanted” was adopted instead of “italic” for the inclined styles because in Arabic typography and calligraphy the term, italic, does not exist.

 The design approach, with open counters, clean terminals/finials, balanced weight and low contrast, are all elements that bring the Arabic and Latin scripts together.
 Unsurprisingly, both scripts were created in synergy and were inspired by each other simultaneously.
 While Arabic typefaces have a strong horizontal structure because of baseline letter connections, Latin typefaces have a vertical rhythm because of an upright stem structure present in most glyphs.
 The balance between the Arabic baseline thickness and the stems width in the Latin letters makes bilingual text color perfectly even and gives bi-script typesetting layouts a harmonious texture.